Czech Wedding Traditions Complete Guide for Modern Couples

 What is the most important Czech wedding tradition?

-The plate-breaking ceremony (rozbíjení talířeroz-BEE-yeh-nee tah-LEE-rzhe) is considered the most essential Czech wedding tradition, practiced at 95% of weddings, where newlyweds clean up a smashed porcelain plate together as their first shared task, with shards kept for good luck and fertility.
+The plate-breaking ceremony (rozbijeni talire) is considered the most essential Czech wedding tradition, where newlyweds clean up a smashed porcelain plate together as their first shared task, with shards kept for good luck and fertility.

 Do Czech weddings require both civil and religious ceremonies?

-Czech law requires a civil ceremony for legal marriage recognition, costing 1,000-3,000 CZK ($44-$132 USD) and lasting 20-30 minutes, while religious ceremonies are optional and chosen by only 20-30% of couples, having no legal standing without the civil ceremony.
+Czech law requires a civil ceremony for legal marriage recognition, lasting approximately 20-30 minutes.
+Religious ceremonies are optional and chosen by couples who wish to include spiritual elements, having no legal standing without the civil ceremony.

 How long do Czech weddings typically last?